Health screening - women - ages 40 to 64

 - Your provider may do pelvic exams more often if you develop problems.

-- If you have had your uterus and cervix removed (total hysterectomy), you do NOT need to have Pap smears.
+- If you have had your uterus and cervix removed (total hysterectomy), and you have not been diagnosed with cervical cancer, you do not need to have Pap smears.

-- Women who are sexually active and at high risk should be screened for chlamydia infection.
-This can be done during a pelvic exam.
+- Women who are sexually active and at high risk should be screened for chlamydia and gonorrhea.
+Your provider may talk with you about testing for other infections..